 Q: Should Rancho Mission Viejo sellers intentionally target investors?

 A: Only when pricing, condition, and HOA structure align with investor criteria.
-Targeting investors without meeting these benchmarks limits demand rather than expanding it.
+Targeting investors without meeting financial benchmarks limits demand rather than expanding it.

 Example: